 To support both parents and teachers in the new home-based, remote learning environment we’ve adapted our free ready-to-use lesson plans for grades one to 12.

 Ready to get started?

 Energy is Awesome!

-Energy Champions is presented by FortisBC and the BC Lions to get kids excited about saving energy and share the importance of environmental responsibility.
-Each year, BC Lions football players are now able to huddle remotely with elementary school grades K-7 throughout the province for an interactive presentation that shows students how they can be an Energy Champion too.
+Energy Champions is presented by FortisBC and the BC Lions to get kids excited about saving energy, safety and share the importance of environmental responsibility.
+Through the power of the Internet, BC Lions football players are now able to huddle remotely with elementary school grades K-7 throughout the province for interactive presentations that inspire students to become the next generation of Energy Champions.